 EASy Runtime Variability Instantiation Language: Language Specification

-Version 0.21

-(corresponds to bundle version 0.0.3)
+Preview version of 16.
+March 2016

 H. Eichelberger, K. Schmid

 Software Systems Engineering (SSE)

 University of Hildesheim

 31141 Hildesheim

 Germany

 Abstract

 Deriving configured products in product line settings requires turning variabilities into artifacts such as source code, configuration files, etc. Actually, this can also be done at runtime in terms of re-configuration for adaptive software systems.
 The EASy Runtime Variability Instantiation Language (rt-VIL) described in this document is an optional extension to the EASy Variability Instantiation Language (VIL).
 It allows mapping of monitored values to IVML runtime variables, strategy and tactic-based runtime re-configuration and, finally, enactment of the changes to the underlying system.
 Moreover, it provides all capabilities of VIL and, thus, even allows code instantiation at runtime.